Our website is updated daily

 The first night was questionable whether or not he would survive, for he was very weak.
 He was given a flea bath, provided plenty of food and nourished him, and he survived to tell the tale!
 They would have loved to keep Tom, but the wife was allergic to cats, and he needed a home where he can roam and be himself, so they contacted NAR and a foster mom took him in.

 Tom is spunky, but sweet and gentle.
 He loves to play and is extremely affectionate.
 He loves playing with the other cats in his foster home and sleeps with his foster mom every night.
 He would make a great addition to anyone's family.
-We believe Tom is deaf as he does not seem to react to sound.
+We believed Tom was deaf at first because he did not react to any sound, but now he is reacting to most sounds.

 If you're interested in adopting Tom, please fill out an application at http://nar.rescuegroups.org.